thmosqueiro/thmosqueiro.github.io/_drafts/Nvidia-Jetson-ttyUSB0.md

 [    4.178319] serial-tegra.2: ttyTHS2 at MMIO 0x70006200 (irq = 78) is a SERIAL_TEGRA
 ```

+You may try to force mount it, but it will not work.
+After checking for drivers,
-After checking for drivers, you will notice that drivers for the FTDI converter
-device are not set by default.
+we realized that drivers for the FTDI converter device are not set by
+default.

 ```
 user@nose:~$ zcat /proc/config.gz | grep FTDI